-If you are a foreign-born person in the U.S. whom the immigration enforcement authorities are placing in removal proceedings, you will receive what's called a Notice to Appear (NTA).
+If you are a foreign-born person in the United States U.S immigration enforcement authorities are placing into removal (deportation) proceedings, you will receive what's called a Notice to Appear (NTA).
 The NTA will specify the date and place of your initial removal hearing in immigration court.
-You will be expected to personally attend this calendaring hearing and (assuming you ask for one), a later individual, merits hearing.
+You will be expected to personally attend this calendaring hearing and (assuming you ask for one), also attend a later individual, merits hearing.
 This is true even if your lawyer (or another representative) attends as well.

 Try your best to go to your court hearing as scheduled.
-Nevertheless, if you are unable to attend, you can request that the date be changed.
-The procedure for this is to file legal paperwork called a motion for a continuance.
+If you are unable to attend, however, you can request that the date be changed.
+The procedure for this is to file legal paperwork called a "motion for a continuance."
 The Immigration Judge (IJ) has wide discretion to grant or deny such a motion, and you take additional risks by rescheduling a hearing.

-IJs decide motions for continuance based on the unique facts of each case.
+IJs decide whether to grant motions for continuance based on the unique facts of each case.
 You (or more likely your lawyer) must submit a written motion, explaining in detail why you need to reschedule the hearing.

 It is helpful to attach supporting documents explaining why you have "good cause" to ask for a continuance—such as a medical note from your doctor saying that you are scheduled for an urgent procedure.
 You are more likely to be granted a continuance if you can demonstrate that you (or your immediate family members) would face some great hardship if you had to attend the hearing as scheduled.

 Also, IJs are more likely to grant your request if this is the first time you are asking to reschedule.

 File the motion for a continuance as soon as possible before your scheduled hearing date.
 In your motion, feel free to suggest some reschedule dates you would prefer.
 The IJ, of course, has discretion to choose any date to reschedule your hearing to.